 Cole Parsons was a left-handed pitcher for the Santa Clara University Broncos.
 After graduation, he joined the Seattle Mariners marketing department.
 He then moved to Boston as marketing director of the NHL’s Bruins.
 (The team won a Stanley Cup for him; he has a ring to prove it.)
 Cole returned to Seattle in 2011 joining Copacino+Fujikado as account supervisor, managing the Seattle Mariners and Washington State University Athletics accounts.

-Lori Peck is a freelance creative/art director in Seattle.
+Lori Peck is a senior art director at C+C in Seattle.
 Before moving West, she worked in New York City for over a decade at agencies such as Bozell, Cossette and Bouchez Kent.
 Lori has a Super Bowl spot to her credit as well as the much-acclaimed Bank of America Olympics campaign and one of Times Square’s most popular billboards for The New York Rangers hockey team.
 She’s worked in all media, traveled from Hong Kong to New Zealand for photo and film shoots, and she's tamed the legendary director Tony Kaye (of “American History X” fame).
 Lori will teach you how to come up with great ideas in any media, bring in a host of guest speakers and share war stories about getting great work out of accounts such as Carlsberg Beer, McGraw-Hill, NewYorkRemembers.org, Madison Square Garden, The US Coast Guard and Yahoo!Hotjobs.

 Igor Peev is a Sr Program Manager on the Excel team.
 He loves exploring data and looking for insights using visual tools.
 He has written a number of articles on https://blogs.office.com/ on and has published several videos on youtube on topics ranging from average precipitation in the US to the Soccer World Cup.
 Igor has worked on mobile apps and other phone related experiences.
 In his spare time Igor likes to surf and spend time outdoors.